 Moments later Judge Hart again returned to the subject of Everyone's Business

-believe that the information supports that there is interference with the wheels of justice with
+believe that the information supports that there is interference with the wheels of

-to speak, write, or print freely on any subject whatever; but every person shall be
+right to speak, write, or print freely on any subject whatever; but every person shall

 So it seems that Judge Hart is displeased that Ketchem's story is seeing the light of

 day.
 Note that Judge Hart expressed no concern about the obvious contradictions